 Summing it all up…

 Your emphasis should be on nourishing your body – and soul – in a manner that is sustainable long term as a LIFESTYLE, not a DIET to be endured!
-The biggest and most important rule is to eat whole foods.
-Processed food really messes with your hormone signaling (especially foods containing flour and sugar).
+The most significant and most important rule is to eat whole foods.
+Processed food messes with your hormone signaling (especially foods containing flour and sugar).
 Does this mean you can never eat one of our cinnamon rolls?
 Heck no!
-Sustainability is about balance not perfection!
+Sustainability is about balance, not perfection!

 As I said before, be aware of what you are eating and prioritize making good choices at each step of the way.
 Do your best with what you have.
 Restrictive perfect compliance should NOT be your goal.
 If 75-80% compliance means that you can stick to healthy eating as a long-term lifestyle, do that!
 You will be MUCH better off in the long run than yo-yo-ing between strict compliance and going off the rails!